 The seven wood is a club that often gets overlooked.
 Stereotypically, they are reserved for female golfers, seniors, or anyone with a slower swing speed.
-While it’s true that the 7-wood does benefit those with a slower swing speed, it has far more going for it than just that.
-So much so, that the likes of Dustin Johnson, Tommy Fleetwood, and Jason Dufner have recently been seen with one of these beasts in their bag.
+While it’s true that the 7-wood does benefit those with a slower swing speed, it has far more going for it than just that, so much so that the likes of Dustin Johnson, Tommy Fleetwood, and Adam Scott have recently been seen with one of these beasts in their bag.

-Let’s take a look at all things 7-wood, and why you ought to consider adding one to your set-up.
+But the distance you hit a 7 wood also depends on your club and technique.
+Let’s look at all things 7-wood and why you should consider adding one to your set-up.

 What Is a 7-Wood?

 A 7-wood has a larger head than hybrids, 3-woods, and 5-woods.
-With this size comes a larger amount of forgiveness, making it an ideal replacement for low irons (2, 3, or 4) and other woods.
+With this size comes more forgiveness, making it an ideal replacement for low irons (2, 3, or 4) and other woods.

 The length of a 7-wood is typically 40-42 inches, which is about an inch smaller than the average 5-wood.
 Though they are shorter, they tend to be heavier than the other types of woods — usually by about 10 grams.

-The average distance of a 7-wood is between 170-190 yards.
+The average distance of a 7-wood is between 170 and 200 yards.
 However, some golfers will be more than capable of reaching 200+ yards with this club.
-It really depends on the quality of the club, the weather/course conditions, and how hard you smack it.
+It depends on the club’s quality, the weather/course conditions, and how hard you smack it.

 Why Use a Seven Wood?

-Adding to this ease of use is the higher degree of loft.
-When using low irons, it can be very difficult to get the ball up and away, but the 7-wood makes this far easier.
-This loft also gives you the means to more reliably get over tricky obstacles, as well as giving you a better chance of landing softly on the green.
+Adding to this ease of use is the higher loft.
+When using low irons, getting the ball up and away can be very difficult, but the 7-wood makes this far easier.
+This loft also gives you the means to more reliably get over tricky obstacles and a better chance of landing softly on the green.

 The shorter shaft length can also work heavily in your favor.
 Basically, going shorter makes it slightly easier to get a solid impact, giving you more consistency.
 Sure, this might come at the expense of a bit of distance — but for the average golfer, hitting fairways and greens more regularly will be far more beneficial than squeezing out an extra few yards.